 Several publications demonstrate that DCA works in a variety of cancers.
 These include human studies / case reports and lab studies (rat and in vitro).
 The cancer types studied so far are: colon, breast, prostate, ovarian, brain (neuroblastoma), brain (glioblastoma), lung (carcinoid), cervix, uterus (endometrial), lymphoma (non-Hodgkin’s), and cancers of unknown primary.

 There are several ways to obtain DCA since it has been used to treat metabolic diseases in children.

 - Your Naturopathic Doctor can prescribe it to be used “off label” allowing you to get the pharmaceutical grade DCA from your local pharmacy.
-Your insurance will not cover it as you are not using it for a condition that it has been approved for, but it is inexpensive enough because the patent on this product expired many years ago.
+Your insurance may not cover it as you are not using it for a condition that it has been approved for, but it is inexpensive since the patent on this product expired many years ago.